ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 carrying a VDAF-specific message for each report share.

-To begin this process, the helper first checks if it recognizes the task ID, if not then it responds with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.
+To begin this process, the helper first checks if it recognizes the task ID, if not then it MUST abort with error `unrecognizedTask`.
 Then the helper checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
 If two ReportShare values have the same report ID, then the helper MUST abort with error "unrecognizedMessage".
 If this check succeeds, the helper then attempts to recover each input share in `AggregateInitializeReq.report_shares` as follows:

 1. Decrypt the input share for each report share as described in
    {{input-share-decryption}}.